smartoffice-cloudnative/aws-infrastructure/README.md

 ---
 ---

-## Case-02: One central CF+CodePipeline that can handle all Microservices:
+## Case-02: One central CF+CodeDeploymet Pipeline that can handle all Microservices:

-todo...
+In Case-02 there is a Pipeline for the "base-cloudformation-stack".
+These are general Resources (not Microservice specifice) like VPC, ECS-Cluster, ALB etc.

+Then, in this Case-02, for all Microservice you have:
+* One central Pipeline with that you can deploy all microservice-specific CfStacks
+* One central Pipeline that you can use for the CodeDeployment of all Microservices

+todo / content of Case-02 follows soon...